LL8848/viscosity_md/README.md

 Citation
 ------
+You're welcome to use this code as long as you cite:

 Lin, L., Kedzierski, M., 2020.
 Density and viscosity of a polyol ester lubricant: Measurement and molecular dynamics simulation.
 Int.
 J. Refrig.
 118, 188–201. https://doi.org/10.1016/j.ijrefrig.2020.07.004

+Address questions or comments to : lingnan dot lin at nist dot gov

 Dependencies
 ------